hobosteaux/bytelynx/docs/mitigations.rst

 *Clients will not be included in a node's response to another unless that node has been in contact.*

-*When doing a search, a 'voting' process whill occur.
+When doing a search, a 'voting' process whill occur.
-This will be based on how close the node id is to the target hash (ranked) and the amount of nodes that corraborated that it existed.*
+This is done by adding a +1 to the closest contact presented by each search.
+The contact with the most upvotes should (theoretically) be the closest.
+In the case of a tie, the closest node to the hash wins.

 Joining DHT networks
 ++++++++++++++++++++